 - a.
 The Village is exempt from the regulations herein when there is a demonstrated need for telecommunication services provided by the Village. - b.
-Any Small Cell Wireless facility subject to the Illinois Small Wireless Facilities Deployment Act shall be exempt from these regulations except that the installations shall comply with the small cell antenna design standards located in Section III.W.5.c of the Zoning Ordinance (Small Cell Wireless Design Standards) below.
-Alternatively, such small cell wireless facilities shall be subject to the regulations in Title IX, Chapter 106 of the Village's Code of Ordinances.
+Any Small Cell Wireless Facility subject to the Illinois Small Wireless Facilities Deployment Act shall be exempt from these regulations except that the installations shall comply with the Design Standards located in Section III.W.5.c of the Zoning Ordinance (Small Cell Wireless Facility Design Standards) below.
+Alternatively, such Small Cell Wireless Facilities shall be subject to the regulations in Title IX, Chapter 106 of the Village's Code of Ordinances.